Leuchtfeuer/mautic-CompanyTags-bundle/README.md

 `php bin/console mautic:assets:generate`

 ## Known Issues
-* Deleting tags which are in use (in campaign actions, form actions or company trigger actions) os prevented in UI but not when deleting tags via API.
+* Tags that are in use are protected from deletion, but NOT via API

 ## Future Ideas
 * Add single and bulk action for modifiying Company Tags to Company list view